ueberdosis/hocuspocus/docs/installation.md

 ```

 ## 3. Connect with a frontend
 Now, you’ll need to use Y.js in your frontend and connect to the server with the WebSocket provider.
-With tiptap, our very own text editor, it’s also just a few lines of code.
+With Tiptap, our very own text editor, it’s also just a few lines of code.

 That’s it. :)